 The Education Rights Service provides impartial, confidential information, advice and support on education rights and entitlements for parents and carers of pre-school and school-age children with autism to help them get the educational support their child needs.

-This telephone service also offers specific telephone support and advice to those preparing for tribunal.
-The Helpline is: 0808 800 4102
+This callback service also offers specific telephone support and advice to those preparing for tribunal.
+The helpline number is: 0808 800 4102

 Action for Blind People (National)